Highlights of this 2 hour guided tour include:

 - Will there be food available on the tour?

 - No, but there will be restaurants and other food services available where the tour ends.
-Please have breakfast or lunch before we begin, so that we don't inconvenience others on the tour by taking time away for you to get something to eat.
+Please have breakfast before we begin, so that we don't inconvenience others on the tour by taking time away for you to get something to eat.
 If a snack is required, you could purchase one from a street vendor when we stop for drinks.

 - Can we do shopping along the way?